-A few weeks ago a dear friend told me a story that a friend had told him.
-Here is an account of what he heard Robert McNamara say:
+A few weeks ago a dear friend told me a story that he’d heard told by Robert McNamara,

 “Robert McNamara described a personal experience that Lyndon Baines Johnson had that taught the President what life can be like for people who are the targets of injustice.

 LBJ began his work in Washington as a Representative in the House and then, in 1948, he became the junior Senator from Texas.
 It was a time before flying was as fast (or affordable) as it is today, so he and Lady Bird Johnson used to go back and forth between Washington and their home in West Texas by car.
 They did not take the wheel themselves – they regularly employed African American drivers, often men who worked for them both in Washington and at their ranch.
 The trip took a couple of days and included the usual breaks and rest stops.

 McNamara said that he had been told by LBJ that on an early trip the driver, whom he knew well, had said to him, in a very embarrassed way, that he needed to stop on a remote stretch of the road so he could take a bathroom break in a nearby field.
 LBJ asked him why he hadn’t used the restroom when they stopped for gas.